owncloud/docs-server/bin/instructions_makepdf.md

 The ownCloud Team <docs@owncloud.com>
 {revnumber}, {revdate}
 ```
 You can adjust the settings as needed. `:module_base_path:` is the path to the base document files of the buildable manuals and must be set accordingly.
-The script takes the chosen template file, adds based on the table of contents of the manual (`nav.adoc`) include statemens like below
+The script takes the chosen template file, adds based on the table of contents of the manual (`nav.adoc`) include statements like below
 ```
 include::{module_base_path}index.adoc[leveloffset=+1]